NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 We are using RR type code 65280 for experiments.

 Jesse van Zutphen has built a proof of concept implementation supporting incremental delegations as specified in a previous version of this document {{?I-D.homburg-deleg-incremental-deleg-00}} for the Unbound recursive resolver as part of his master thesis for the Security and Network Engineering master program of the University of Amsterdam {{JZUTPHEN}}.
+Jesse's implementation has been adapted to query for the IDELEG RR types (with code point 65280).
-The source code of his implementation is available on github {{IDELEG4UNBOUND}}.
+This version is available in the `ideleg` branch of the `NLnetLabs/unbound` github repository {{IDELEG4UNBOUND}}.
+Note that this implementation does not yet support {{behavior-with-auth-support (optimized behaviour)}}, and also does not yet follow AliasMode IDELEG RRs.

-The ldns DNS library and tools software has been extended with support for IDELEG, which is available on github on the `features/ideleg` branch {{IDELEG4LDNS}}.
+The ldns DNS library and tools software has been extended with support for IDELEG, which is available in the `features/ideleg` branch of the `NLnetLabs/ldns` github repository {{IDELEG4LDNS}}.
 This includes support for IDELEG in the DNS lookup utility `drill`, as well as in the DNSSEC zone signer `ldns-signzone` and all other tools and examples included with the ldns software.

 Wouter Petri has built a proof of concept support for IDELEG in the NSD authoritative name server software as part of a research project for the Security and Network Engineering master program of the University of Amsterdam {{WPETRI}}.